 The Cutout style emulates paper cutout animation, with two sheets of paper layered on top of each other.
 Normally, the top layer is “cut-out”, revealing the bottom layer underneath.
 Nonetheless, this behaviour can be inverted to replicate simple, two layered paper-cut animation—as seen in the second example in the video above, where the purple goes to the background).

 - Cutout or paper-cut styles with two different paper sheets

-- Substrate- and lighting-based effects for the perfect cutout
+- Canvas- and lighting-based effects for the perfect cutout

 - Specialized and simple cutout material to set colors per object

 - Silhouette is king, tell stories entirely based on cutout silhouettes

 Cutout animations are excruciating to create manually using scissors and hundreds of paper sheets, therefore, reproducing this style digitally presents a refreshing take, which can benefit from the flexibility given by 3D animation.
 No more trees or fingers are harmed during its creation and one can playfully compose and create the animation, taking complete advantage of digital tools and the 3D environment.

 There are three fundamental elements within the cutout style which require to be controlled:

 The top and bottom layers of paper (canvases) are controlled respectively by the Main canvas and Alternate canvas attribute groups.
 There are over ten distinct canvas textures to choose from and these can be customized in color, scale, rotation, roughness, shading, and tiles.
 See the canvas documentation for a description of these attributes.